-To help alleviate your symptoms from dry eye syndrome (DES), you may want to try these self-help tips at home.
+To help alleviate your symptoms of dry eye syndrome (DES), try these suggestions at home.

 A humidifier puts more moisture in the air.
-With more moisture in the air, your tears evaporate more slowly, keeping your eyes more comfortable.
-Both furnaces in the winter and air conditioning in the summer decrease the humidity in the air.
+With more moisture in the air, tears evaporate more slowly, keeping your eyes more comfortable.
+Also, both furnaces and air conditioners decrease humidity in the air.

 Excessive air movement dries out your eyes.
-Avoid excessive air movement by decreasing the speed of ceiling fans and/or oscillating fans.
+Avoid this by decreasing the speed of ceiling fans and/or oscillating fans.

-Warm compresses and eyelid scrubs with baby shampoo help by providing a thicker, more stable lipid layer.
-This is especially helpful if you have inflammation of your eyelids or problems with the glands in your eyelid that make the lubricant, sebum.
+Warm compresses and eyelid scrubs with baby shampoo help by providing a thicker, more stable layer of lubricant.
+This is especially helpful if you have inflammation of the eyelids or problems with the glands in your eyelid that make the lubricant.
 The heat warms up the oil in the glands, making it flow more easily; the massaging action helps draw the oil out of the glands.
 The cleansing action decreases the number of bacteria that break down the oil.

-If you notice your eyes are dry mainly while you are reading or watching TV, taking frequent breaks to allow your eyes to rest and become moist may be helpful.
+If you notice your eyes are dry mainly while reading or watching TV, taking frequent breaks to allow the eyes to rest and become moist may be helpful.

 Although no cure exists for DES, many treatments are available.
-Treatment is dependent on the severity of DES; you may only require a humidifier or occasional eyedrops, or you may require surgery to help decrease DES.
+For most mild cases you may only require a humidifier or occasional eyedrops.
+With greater dry eye symptoms and severity your eye doctor may recommend supplemental nutrients, temporary or ongoing anti-inflammatory drops, or occlusion of your tear drainage canals to help decrease DES.

-Over-the-counter lubricating eyedrops, commonly referred to as artificial tears, may help relieve your dry eyes.
+Over-the-counter lubricating eyedrops, usually labeled as artificial tears (not to be confused with over-the-counter allergy or red eye drops), may help relieve your dry eyes.
 Some examples of these products include 20/20 Tears, Celluvisc, Comfort Tears, Dry Eyes, Murine, Refresh, and Tears Naturale.
+Make sure you choose artificial tears and not other products made by the same manufacturers.
 Your ophthalmologist may also prescribe medications to help increase your tear production.